Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Delete a RUM retention filter by ID' clearly states the action (delete) and resource (RUM retention filter), distinguishing it from siblings like create, update, and list.
-However, it does not mention that the appId parameter is also required, which is a minor omission.
+The description clearly states 'Delete a RUM retention filter by ID', specifying the action (delete), resource (RUM retention filter), and identifier (ID).
+This distinguishes it from sibling tools like create, update, get, and list.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.